alan-turing-institute/data-safe-haven/processes/provider-overview.md

 and to avoid harm to the consent of society for research activities with personal data (called 'social license').

 To create and operate these Environments safely and efficiently whilst ensuring usability, requires, as with many sociotechnical systems, a complex stack of interacting business process and design choices.
-This document describes the approaches taken by the Alan Turing Institute when building and managing Environments for productive, secure, collaborative research Projects.
+This document describes the approaches taken by the Alan Turing Institute when building and managing Environments for productive, secure, collaborative research projects.

 We propose choices for the security controls that should be applied in the areas of: